 Mexico is a country where it’s very easy to live for less than 969 USD a month, as long as you stay in one area.
 I personally rented a NICE flat in “San Miguel De Allende” for 20 USD a day a few years back, even with having a few beers a day and eating great I was spending less than 800 USD a month.

-Another cheap favorite for travellers.
-A country that offers everything from Skiing to world class diving: India is a country where it’s hard to spend 969 USD a month as a backpacker.
+Another cheap favourite for travellers.
+A country that offers everything from Skiing to world-class diving: India is a country where it’s hard to spend 999 USD a month as a backpacker.

 Hostels and Accommodation.

-Accommodation in India is very cheap, especially if traveling together with another person.
+Accommodation in India is very cheap, especially if travelling together with another person.
 You will never have any problem finding a room for less than 10 USD a night, that’s 5 Usd each.

 The Cost of Food and Drinks in India.

-If eating local in India will a meal never cost more than 2 USD a meal, often with free refill, a meal at Macdonalds costs less than 5USD, tho Alcohol is expensive in India compared to the normal living cost.
+If eating local in India will a meal never cost more than 2 USD a meal, often with a free refill, a meal at Macdonald’s costs less than 5USD, tho Alcohol is expensive in India compared to the normal living cost.

 The Cost of Transportation in India.

-If you can’t afford traveling in India you could never afford buying a iPhone 7 anyway.
+If you can’t afford travelling in India, you could never afford to buy an iPhone 11 anyway.